 Throughout the program Sarah aims to broaden her knowledge of healthcare operations, project management and risk management.
 She is motivated to further develop her leadership skills in a practical environment with the support of experienced healthcare leaders.
 Sarah hopes to use the skills and experiences she gains from the program to promote efficient and high quality patient care for all members of the community.

-Soumya is a first-year intern, having commenced the Health Management Internship Program (HMIP) in January 2022.
-Her current placement is with the West Gippsland Healthcare Group in Warragul, as part of the Learning and Development team.
+Soumya is a first-year intern, having commenced the Health Management Internship Program (HMIP) in January 2022 at West Gippsland Healthcare Group.

 Jose completed a Bachelor of Behavioural Neuroscience and a Master of Medical Radiations at Monash University.
 Prior to joining the program, he worked as a Radiation Therapist at Austin Health in several highly specialized roles.
 He is currently studying a Master of Health Service Management at Griffith University as part of the program.